zahrag/BIOSCAN-5M/BIOSCAN_DATASET/README.md

 ```
 The attribute type can be <code>genetic</code>, <code>geographic</code>, and <code>size</code>.

-Sure, here's the table focusing only on the BIOSCAN-5M part, formatted for a GitHub README using markdown:

 ### <h4> Statistics of BIOSCAN-5M dataset records by taxonomic ranks, DNA sequence, and BIN.
 | Attributes        | Imbalance Ratio (IR) | Categories  | Labelled        | Labelled (%)    |
 |-------------------|----------------------|-------------|-----------------|-----------------|